01 of 11

-Fiji's crystal-clear South Pacific sea water, ideal location along protected reefs renowned for their brilliant soft coral formations and 1,000 species of fish, and relative lack of development (outside of Viti Levu, where 75 percent of the population lives), make snorkeling and diving a major draw.
+Fiji's crystal-clear South Pacific seawater, ideal location along protected reefs renowned for their brilliant soft coral formations and 1,000 species of fish, and relative lack of development (outside of Viti Levu, where 75 percent of the population lives), make snorkeling and diving a major draw.
 Almost every resort has an onsite dive operator or works closely with one located nearby and offers PADI certification for neophytes who want to take the plunge.
-Both intermediate and expert divers can choose from a wide array of sites, many easily accessibly from resorts, and enjoy experiences ranging from drift dives to dramatic drop-offs with Fiji's dive experts, such as at the Jean-Michel Cousteau Fiji Islands Resort.Continue to 6 of 11 below.
+Both intermediate and expert divers can choose from a wide array of sites, many easily accessible from resorts, and enjoy experiences ranging from drift dives to dramatic drop-offs with Fiji's dive experts, such as at the Jean-Michel Cousteau Fiji Islands Resort.Continue to 6 of 11 below.

 06 of 11